 You can also use emojis, trivia, and funny or quirky messages, adding a sense of friendliness to your ads.

-The clearest benefit of these ads is their cost.
+The most apparent benefit of these ads is their cost.
 You can buy push ads for a fraction of the cost of other types of advertisements.
-Combining that with their opt-in functionality, meaning that they will reach more likely customers, and you have one of the best performing types of ads, which translates into a great return of investment.
+Combining that with their opt-in functionality, meaning that they will reach more likely customers, and you have one of the best-performing types of ads, which translates into a great return of investment.

 Not only that, but since they are notifications, they are able to catch the attention of the user regardless of what they are doing; encouraging user engagement even further.

-Using Push Notifications to serve your ads in a gentler way is an awesome way to reach the customers you want, so make sure to let your business take full advantage of them.
+Using Push Notifications to serve your ads more gently is an excellent way to reach the customers you want, so make sure to let your business take full advantage of them.

 Get access to promotions, case studies, and recommended partners